10. Representing Marginal Valuation#

 View equation (10.4) as a stochastic difference equation and solve it forward for \(\frac{\partial V}{\partial x}(X_t) \cdot \Lambda_t + \Delta_t:\)

-Initialize \(\Lambda_0 = \mathrm{e}_i\) where \(\mathrm{e}_i\) is a coordinate vector with a one in position \(i\) and \(\Delta_0 = 0.\) We now have represented the partial derivative of the value function as:
+Initialize \(\Lambda_0 = \mathrm{e}_i,\) where \(\mathrm{e}_i\) is a coordinate vector with a one in position \(i\) and \(\Delta_0 = 0.\) This lets us represent the partial derivative of the value function as:

-This resembles an asset pricing formula in which
+which resembles an asset pricing formula in which

 Remark 10.1